 Alerts can help you ensure that everyone in your organization stays ahead of the curve with alerts regarding performance metrics, but alerts can also notify people outside the company as well.
 A typical alert would be to notify a customer that an item has shipped, or notifying a carrier’s dispatch if their inbound truck has not arrived.
 Alerts come with an editor for email and text message templates, so that your alerts say what you want to say and look how you want them to look.

 You even have flexibility about when alerts are sent.
 Alerts can be run periodically, meaning that all previous notifications will be sent at specific times, or they can be set to run constantly so that alerts are sent immediately after event triggers.

 Want to learn more about Supply Chain Analytics?
-Watch the video above or contact us using the button below.
+Watch the video above or contact us.